PranjalMinocha/Quantum_N-Queens/README.md

 REQUIREMENTS
 ------------

-This module requires the following modules:
+This notebook requires the following modules:

  * [Qiskit]
  * [TKinter]